silvanbrenner/camunda-csharp-client/csharp-client/docs/VariableInstanceApi.md

             var variableValues = variableValues_example;  // string | Only include variable instances that have the certain values.
 Value filtering expressions are comma-separated and are structured as follows:  A valid parameter value has the form `key_operator_value`. `key` is the variable name, `operator` is the comparison operator to be used and `value` the variable value.  **Note:** Values are always treated as `String` objects on server side.
 Valid operator values are: `eq` - equal to; `neq` - not equal to; `gt` - greater than; `gteq` - greater than or equal to; `lt` - lower than; `lteq` - lower than or equal to; `like`. `key` and `value` may not contain underscore or comma characters. (optional) var variableNamesIgnoreCase = true;  // bool? | Match all variable names provided in `variableValues` case-insensitively.
 If set to `true` **variableName** and **variablename** are treated as equal. (optional) var variableValuesIgnoreCase = true;  // bool? | Match all variable values provided in `variableValues` case-insensitively.
-If set to `true` **variableValue** and **variablevalue** are treated as equal. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
+If set to `true` **variableValue** and **variablevalue** are treated as equal. (optional) var variableScopeIdIn = variableScopeIdIn_example;  // string | Only include variable instances which belong to one of passed scope ids. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
 Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional)